Melchy/Ridge/readme.md

 * Only methods returning ActionResult, ActionResult<T>, IActionResult or class implementing IActionResult are supported.
 * Methods called with Ridge must be virtual.
+* This package supports .net core 3.0 and newer.